-Each milking process begins with the opening and closing of the entry gate and the simulation of one feeding
+Each milking process begins with the opening and closing of the entry gate and the simulation of a feed administration.

 Then, all 4 teat cups are attached to an artificial udder and the teats are stimulated and cleaned (the order varies depending on the manufacturer).